juju/juju/README.md

 Juju needs some dependencies in order to be installed and the preferred way to collect the necessary packages is to use the provided `Makefile`.
-The target `godeps` will download the go packages listed in `dependencies.tsv`.
+The target `dep` will download the go packages listed in `Gopkg.lock`.
 The following bash code will install the dependencies.

     cd $GOPATH/src/github.com/juju/juju
     export JUJU_MAKE_GODEPS=true
-    make godeps
+    make dep

 ### *Runtime Dependencies*